On fundamental results for pushable homomorphisms of oriented graphs: Characterization of push equivalent orientations

+\begin{proof} Note that there are well-known~\cite{D.B.West} linear time algorithms (for example, Kruskal's algorithm) for finding a spanning tree of a graph.
+Therefore, we can apply the procedure used in the proof of Theorem~\ref{th_zas} to devise a polynomial algorithm. \end{proof}

-As another direct corollary, we can count the number of distinct orientations of a graph $G$, modulo push equivalence.
+Furthermore, we can count the number of distinct orientations up to push equivalence of a graph.

-\begin{corollary} Let $G$ be a graph with $n$ vertices, $m$ edges, and $c$ components.
-Then the number of orientations of $G$, that are not push equivalent to each other, is $2^{m-n+c}$. \end{corollary}
+\begin{proposition} Let $G$ be a graph with $n$ vertices, $m$ edges, and $c$ components.
+Then the number of orientations of $G$, that are not push equivalent to each other, is $2^{m-n+c}$. \end{proposition}

-\begin{proof} Let $G_1, G_2,...G_r$ be the components of $G$ with $n_1, n_2, \cdots, n_r$ vertices, respectively, where $n_1+n_2+ \dots +n_r=n$.
-Let $T_i$ be a spanning tree of $G_i$, for each $i \in \{1,2, \cdots ,r\}$.
-As any two orientations of a tree are push equivalent, the distinction (with respect to push equivalence) between two orientations of $G$ will be determined by the differently oriented edges that do not belong to any of the spanning trees.
-Note that, the total number of arcs in all spanning trees is
+\begin{proof} Let $F$ be a spanning forest of $G$.
+As any two orientations of $F$ are push equivalent due to Corollary~\ref{cor:forest}, the distinct orientations of $G$ will be determined by the orientations of the edges that do not belong to $F$.
+We know that a forest on $n$ vertices having $c$ components have exactly $(n-c)$ edges.
+Thus, there will be $2^{m-n+c}$ distinct choices for orienting the edges of $G$ that do not belong to $F$. \end{proof}

-Therefore, the number of edges in $G$ that are not part of any of the spanning trees is $m-(n-c)$.
-As one can give one of the two possible orientations to each of these arcs to obtain a distinct (up to push equivalence) orientation $G$, the number of distinct (up to push equivalence) orientations of $G$ is $2^{m-n+c}$. \end{proof}

-A direct consequence of Theorem~\ref{th_zas} is that, give two orientations of a graph $G$, we can figure out whether they are push equivalent or not in polynomial time.